 What is this?

-Groundswell is an online social action platform powered by Auburn Theological Seminary.
+Groundswell is an online social action platform powered by Auburn Seminary.
 Auburn equips bold and resilient leaders who can bridge religious divides, build community, pursue justice, and heal the world.

 We provide a digital platform for the multifaith movement for justice to take strategic social action to stand for racial and religious dignity, end human trafficking, embrace full LGBTQ dignity and equality, call for a moral economy, get money out of politics, prevent religious extremists from hijacking our faiths, and much more.
 Together, we echo and amplify a call for justice welling up among people of faith, the secular, and the seeking.